Gaussian Multiple Access via Compute-and-Forward: The K-user Gaussian MAC

 In this case the we are interested in the Cholesky factorization $\ve L$ above.
 Due to the special structure of $\ve A$ chosen in (\ref{eq:coef_sym}), Theorem \ref{thm:K_MAC} implies that the following rates are achievable

 Using the same argument in the proof of Theorem \ref{thm:K_MAC}, it is easy to show that the sum capacity is achievable if $L_{kk}^2\geq L_{11}^2$ for all $k\geq 2$.
-In the case of symmetric capacity we further require that
+To achieve the symmetric capacity we further require that

 for all $k,j$.
 This is the same as requiring $\ve B^{-1}\ve L$ to have diagonals equal in amplitude with $\ve L$ given in (\ref{eq:chol_sym}), or equivalently requiring the matrix $\ve B^{-1}\ve A\ve B(\ve I+P\ve h\ve h^T)^{-1}\ve B^T\ve A^T\ve B^{-T}$ having Cholesky factorization whose diagonals are equal in amplitude.
 We can let $\beta_1=1$ without loss of generality and it is straightforward to check that in this case $\ve B^{-1}\ve A\ve B=\ve C$.
 Now the condition in (\ref{eq:sym_eq_L}) is equivalently represented as